 Woolrich is another one of the big U.S traditional wool companies that offer some beautiful, high-quality heritage designs.
 I don’t think they are made in the U.S anymore, as unfortunately, the company shut down its last U.S mill in Woolrich Pennsylvania at the end of 2018, although presumably they still have made in U.S.A blankets in circulation.
-Regardless, Woolrich is still known for their high-quality products, particularly the Original Buffalo Check plaid (that is pictured above).
+Regardless, Woolrich is still known for its high-quality products, particularly the Original Buffalo Check plaid (that is pictured above).
 They offer two soft designs worth considering if you are looking for comfort: the Rough Rider Sherpa and the Seven Springs Blanket.

 The Woolrich Rough Rider Sherpa is an exciting mix of traditional wool matched with cozy soft fleece.
 The Rough Rider Sherpa is a tiny bit smaller than a twin (50 by 60), so it is more of a throw style that is good for snuggling up on the couch, rather than something you would put on your bed.

 Coyuchi Striped Wool Blanket